nhaehnle/llvm-project/llvm/docs/BitCodeFormat.rst

 * TYPE (1) --- encoded as a single 64-bit integer

+* SYMBOL (2) --- encoded as a pair of 64-bit integers, the first one being an offset into the IR module's string table, and the second being the length of the symbol string

 * INT (15+n) --- an n-bit integer, encoded as a little-endian sequence of 64-bit words

 The encoding of the integer type discriminator is chosen such that:

-* Encoding values 2 ..
+* Encoding values 3 ..
 15 are available for future extension
 * Type discriminators up to `i16` are encoded in unabbreviated records as a single vbr6 chunk